Africa's first credit-rating standard for creative IP

 36 tracks.
 21 months of data.
 One certificate.

 A Tanzanian gospel catalogue — most of its streams from outside its home market — was rated directly from its distribution statements.
-CARM auto-populated the Market and Technology dimensions, flagged an outstanding distributor advance as a prior claim, and produced an appraised value, a confidence band and a net financeable facility.
+CARM auto-populated the Market and Technology dimensions, flagged an outstanding distributor advance as a prior claim, and produced an appraised value, a confidence band, and a net financeable facility.

 Home market 12%Diaspora & export 88%